fuzzylabs/dobble-jetson-zenml-competition/README.md

 python run.py -tp       # run the training pipeline only python run.py -dp -tp   # run both the data and training pipelines
 ```

+## Setup using the Stack Recipe

+Please see [here](docs/stack_recipe_readme.md) for a detailed guide on what we've modified in the `aws-minimal` stack recipe and how to run it

 ## Blog Posts & Demo